jellyfin/jellyfin-packaging/README.md

 * Single unified build: the entirety of the output package is built in one container from one Dockerfile

-   This was chosen to keep the portable builds as simple as possible without requiring complex archives combining (as was the case with our previous CI).
+   This was chosen to keep the portable builds as simple as possible without requiring complex archive combining (as was the case with our previous CI).

 * Multiple archive type support (`.tar.gz` vs. `.zip`)

-   The output archive type (`.tar.gz` or `.zip`) is chosen based on the build target, with Portable providing both for maximum compatibility, Windows providing `.zip`, Linux and MacOS provide `.tar.gz`.
+   The output archive type (`.tar.gz` or `.zip`) is chosen based on the build target, with Portable providing both for maximum compatibility, Windows providing `.zip, and Linux and MacOS providing `.tar.gz`.
 This can be changed later, for example to add more formats (e.g. `.tar.xz`) or change what produces what, without major complications.

 * Full architecture support